Buy Now, Pay Later - What You Need to Know

 CIBC Pace It

-For CIBC customers, their Pace It program gives you the ability to pay installments on purchases over $100.
-Their plan options are 6, 12, and 24 months, and each carries a much lower interest rate than the bank would normally charge on one of their credit cards (5.99%, 6.99%, and 7.99%, respectively).
-A one-time installment fee (1.50% of purchase amount) is also applied.
+The CIBC Pace It program gives you the ability to pay installments on purchases made with your eligible CIBC credit card.
+Their plan options are 6, 12, and 24 months, and each carries a much lower interest rate than the bank would normally charge on one of their credit cards (6.99%, 7.99%, and 8.99%, respectively).
+A one-time installment fee (2% of purchase amount) is also applied.

 MBNA Payment Plans

-MBNA offers Payment Plans, giving their customers the option to pay for purchases of $100 or more in monthly increments over periods of 6, 12, or 18 months with a one-time fee corresponding to whichever plan you choose (4%, 6%, and 8%, respectively).
+MBNA offers Payment Plans, giving customers with MBNA credit cards the option to pay for purchases of $100 or more in monthly increments over periods of 6, 12, or 18 months with a one-time fee corresponding to whichever plan you choose (between 4%-8%).
 Customers can log in to MBNA’s online banking to view and set up Payment Plans by following their step-by-step instructions.

 Scotia SelectPay

-Scotia SelectPay from Scotiabank allows you to pay off purchases of $100 or more using a 3, 6, or 12 month plan with no interest.
-However, they do charge a monthly fee specific to each plan (2%, 4%, and 8% of the total, respectively).
+Scotia SelectPay from Scotiabank allows you to pay off purchases of $100 or more using a 3, 6, or 12 month plan with low interest rates.
+They also do not charge installment fees for their plans.

 Users can access the SelectPay feature on the Scotiabank app to choose an eligible purchase and a plan.
 You have the option to cancel at any time with no fee, and there is no limit to how many installment plans you can keep active at the same time, providing you with a ton of flexibility.